lannzach/sounds-wavestab/README.md

 # sounds-wavestab
-Some wavetable stabs for the TIdalCycles Clean Samples Project
+Some wavetable stabs for the TidalCycles Clean Samples Project